WOA-Project/mu_andromeda_platforms/README.md

 ## What's this?

-This package demonstrates an AArch64 UEFI implementation for hacked Surface Duo 1 and Surface Duo 2 devices.
+This package demonstrates an AArch64 UEFI implementation for hacked Surface Duo (1st Gen) and Surface Duo 2 devices.
 Currently it is able to boot Windows 10 ARM64 as well as Windows 11 ARM64.
 Please be aware that SM8350 devices have limited support.

 ## Support Status